I was invited to this team as a strategic thinker and help to develop a suitable interaction between this autonomous drone and its user.

 I joined Blue Jay part time to work on human-robot interaction and concept development.
-I translated the team’s vision of a domestic drone into a 3D concept, see the render on the right.
-This render has been and still is, the concept that the team is trying to realize.
-The working prototype still has many design features of the original design.
+I translated the team’s vision of a domestic drone into a 3D concept.
 Besides doing design work and the physical aesthetics of the drone, I also worked on potential future interactions that would work with all types of users that live amongst this domestic drone.
-Unfortunately, many of the interactions were not yet feasible and had to be neglected.
+Unfortunately, many of the interactions were not yet feasible and had to wait for now.
 Furthermore I focussed on the team’s visual and written communication within and outside the university environment.

 Because drones are a relatively new technology that is recently becoming increasingly more popular, it was difficult to research what it would mean for our end user to live amongst one.
 I ran a questionnaire to find out what the drone’s bottlenecks would be and communicated this back to the engineers.
-As a designer I always start designing from a user-centered point of view, here I learned that many engineers often don't.
-Especially in a project that is very much driven by a technological push, it is of most importance to include user research into the design process - I tried to keep the perspective fresh.
+In a project that is very much driven by technology, it is of most importance to include user research into the design process.

 The team has had plenty of media attention in- and outside The Netherlands.
 The drone’s capabilities were demonstrated through a world’s first drone bar where a drone would fly to the customer’s table, register the order and serve the desired beverage.
 The “Drone Cafe” was a big hit at the Eindhoven University’s 60-year celebration.
-After this event, the “Drone Cafe” was set up at multiple locations in The Netherlands, and the Hannover Messe in Germany.
-Albeit that this is an impressive result for a team that had 9 months to build an autonomous drone from scratch, this is not the end result.
-Luckily, next year’s students are picking up the project to realize the dream of the world’s first domestic drone.
+After this event, the “Drone Cafe” was set up at multiple locations in The Netherlands, as well as the Hannover Messe in Germany.
+An impressive result for a team that had 9 months to build an autonomous drone from scratch.